 This database houses NTU research journals, conference papers, research reports, projection slides and teaching materials which have been digitized for preservation and made available for online access.
 Category and keyword search options are available after which portions of the full text can be examined.

 With the increase of available online information resources there is a compromise in ease and speed of access which has proven the main hindrance to the promulgation of digital archives, with the necessity to preserve information remaining priority.
-This web database intends to facilitate access to digital resources, providing links to almost 5,000 websites with sections including NTU websites, governmental organizations, education resources, art and literature websites, ethnic groups, NGO organizations, election campaigns, indigenous movement campaign, the Olympic Games and academic websites.
+This web database intends to facilitate access to digital resources, providing links to over 6,000 websites with sections including NTU websites, governmental organizations, education resources, art and literature websites, ethnic groups, NGO organizations, election campaigns, indigenous movement campaign, the Olympic Games and academic websites.

 This database enable full text search and advanced search.
 It also includes theme stories arranged by issues, events, categories and date.

 Currently there are ten museums within the NTU Museums Group, including the Gallery of National Taiwan University History, the Museum of Anthropology, the Geology Museum, the Heritage Hall of Physics, the Insect Museum, the Agricultural Exhibition Hall, the TAI Herbarium, the Zoology Museum, the Museum of Archives, and the Museum of Medical Humanities.
 While keeping a close relationship with the departments to which they belong, the members of NTU Museums are currently connecting with each other within the campus community.
 From now on, NTU Museums are open to the general public to experience the beauty and richness of the collections.